Gravitational waveforms from inspiraling compact binaries in quadratic gravity and their parameterized post-Einstein characterization: Gravitational waveforms in quadratic gravity

 with $J_1$ representing the Bessel function of the first kind.
 Furthermore, the quadrupole moment for the tensorial modes are the usual from GR \cite{Maggiore2007}

 and the quadrupole moment for the scalar mode is built with the trace of the energy-momentum tensor as \cite{Alves:2022yea, Vilhena:2021bsx}

-As discussed in \cite{Alves:2024gwi} and well-established in the literature \cite{Stelle:1976gc}, the presence of the term $C_{\mu\nu \alpha\beta}C^{\mu\nu\alpha\beta}$ in the QG introduces an Ostrogradsky instability, resulting in non-positive definite energy.
-In the context of gravitational waves, this translates to negative-valued radiated power \cite{Alves:2022yea, Alves:2024gwi}, indicating a clear physical inconsistency.
-In Ref.\cite{Alves:2024gwi}, a solution to this problem was proposed by imposing that only the transverse-traceless massive spin-2 modes are present in the theory:
+As discussed in Ref.~\cite{Alves:2024gwi} and well-established in the literature~\cite{Stelle:1976gc}, the presence of the term \( C_{\mu\nu\alpha\beta}C^{\mu\nu\alpha\beta} \) in quadratic gravity (QG) introduces an Ostrogradsky instability, leading to a non--positive-definite energy.
+In the context of gravitational-wave emission, this manifests as a negative radiated power~\cite{Alves:2022yea, Alves:2024gwi}, signaling a clear physical inconsistency.

+The treatment of this instability was analyzed in detail in Ref.~\cite{Alves:2024gwi} (Sec.~III.D).
+In the quadrupole approximation, the instability originates from the longitudinal propagation modes of the massive spin-2 field \(\Psi_{ij}\).
+A consistent way to remove this pathology is to eliminate such modes by projecting \(\Psi_{ij}\) onto its transverse-traceless (TT) subspace through the operator \(\Lambda_{ij,kl}(\mathbf{\hat{n}})\):\footnote{The gauge structure of the massive spin-2 sector allows one to take \(\Psi_{ij}\) as traceless.}

+Although this procedure is mathematically identical to that applied to the massless spin-2 field \(\tilde{h}_{ij}\), its physical motivation is distinct.
+For \(\tilde{h}_{ij}\), only the TT components are retained due to the residual gauge freedom inherent to the massless sector.
+In contrast, for the massive tensor \(\Psi_{ij}\), the elimination of the longitudinal components \(\Psi_{ij}^{L}\) is imposed explicitly to remove unphysical (ghostlike) modes responsible for the Ostrogradsky instability.
+This restriction could, in principle, be introduced at the level of the action, but for simplicity it is implemented directly in the field equations.

-Therefore, although QG originally had six degrees of freedom---five associated with $\tilde{h}_{ij}^{TT}$ and $\Psi_{ij}$, and one related to the scalar field---imposing this constraint reduces the theory to three degrees of freedom: two related to $\tilde{h}_{ij}^{TT}$ and $\Psi_{ij}$ and one associated with scalar field.
+Consequently, although QG originally propagates six degrees of freedom---five associated with the tensorial fields \(\tilde{h}_{ij}^{TT}\) and \(\Psi_{ij}\), and one scalar---the imposition of the TT projection reduces the spectrum to three physical modes: two tensorial (\(\tilde{h}_{ij}^{TT}\) and \(\Psi_{ij}^{TT}\)) and one scalar.
+This procedure effectively removes the pathological contributions, ensuring a stable and energetically consistent gravitational-wave sector.

 The stress-energy tensor for a nonrelativistic binary point-mass system $m_{A}$ in the center-of-mass frame can be expressed as